DanielOhrin/minecraft-HSFishing/README.md

 ## Data Storage/Item Tracking

 Each item's stats are tracked using persistent data containers (PDCs).
 Some stats are not currently used, but are there for future implementations.

+### Staff/Other Documentation
+[This](https://docs.google.com/document/d/1M8kouAHh8v2QtHT51OBfeEMUpzQSAs2eCzzWLhqm1Ow/edit?usp=sharing) documentation is more geared towards non-developers and contains more info, like commands and permissions.